sassoftware/iot-kubernetes-monitoring-esp/README.md

     ```

 [&#11014;](#top) Top
-## Prepare for the Installation
+## Preparing to Deploy the Monitoring Components

 [&#11014;](#top) Top
-### Check Prerequisite Software
+### Check Prerequisites

 SAS Event Stream Processing Monitoring for Kubernetes can be deployed from Unix platforms only and, to successfully
-follow this guide, the following must be installed on the local computer from which the installation of monitoring
+follow this guide, the following must be installed on the local computer from which the deployment of monitoring
 components in the Kubernetes cluster will be initiated:

 * The [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) command-line interface (CLI);